Balancing weights for region-level analysis: the effect of Medicaid Expansion on the uninsurance rate among states that

-We ultimately make no formal statistical claims about these differences, but we do emphasize the importance of caution when using estimates of the ETT to make inferences about the ETC. Because almost every outcome of interest is mediated through increasing the number of insured individuals, if the ETC is in fact different than the ETT, then projecting findings from an estimate of the ETT to the ETC may lead to inaccurate inferences.
-For example, \cite{miller2019medicaid} study the effect of Medicaid expansion on mortality.
-Using their estimate of the ETT they project that had all states expanded Medicaid, 15,600 deaths would have been avoided during their study's time-period.
-If we believe that this number increases monotonically with the number of uninsured individuals, this estimate may be an overestimate if the ETC is less than the ETT, or an underestimate if the ETC is greater than the ETT.
-Directly estimating the ETC can help us better model policy relevant downstream effects mediated through changing the uninsurance rate.
+We are ultimately unable to draw any statistical conclusions about these differences; nevertheless, we continue to emphasize caution about assuming these estimands are equal.
+Due in part to the different covariate distributions of expansion versus non-expansion states, we may still suspect that the ETC differs from the ETT with respect to the uninsurance rates.
+Moreover, because almost every outcome of interest is mediated through increasing the number of insured individuals, such a difference may be important.
+For example, \cite{miller2021medicaid} study the effect of Medicaid expansion on mortality.
+Using their estimate of the ETT with respect to mortality they project that had all states expanded Medicaid, 15,600 deaths would have been avoided from 2014 through 2017.
+If we believe that this number increases monotonically with the number of uninsured individuals, this estimate may be an overestimate if the ETC with respect to the uninsurance rate is less than the ETT, or an underestimate if the ETC is greater than the ETT.
+Obtaining more precise inferences on the ETC with respect to uninsurance rates, if possible, would therefore be valuable future work.

-Our estimate is not without limitations.
-Specifically, our analysis requires many strong modeling assumptions.
-In particular, we require SUTVA, no anticipatory treatment effects, no unmeasured confounding conditional on the true covariates, and several parametric assumptions regarding the outcome and measurement error models.
-We have addressed some concerns about possible violations of these assumptions.
+Our analytic approach is not without limitations.
+Specifically, we require strong assumptions, including SUTVA, no anticipatory treatment effects, no unmeasured confounding conditional on the true covariates, and several parametric assumptions regarding the outcome and measurement error models.
+We address some concerns about possible violations of these assumptions.
 For example, our results were qualitatively similar whether we excluded possible ``early expansion states,'' or used different weighting strategies (including relaxing the positivity restrictions and changing the tuning parameter $\rho$).
 However, we do not attempt to address concerns about the impact of spillovers across regions.
 And while we believe that no unmeasured confounding is reasonable for this problem, we did not conduct a sensitivity analysis (see, e.g., \cite{bonvini2021sensitivity}) with respect to this assumption.